Policy Brief

 In 2021 the States Assembly amended the States of Jersey Law to include a requirement for the Council of Ministers to maintain a common population policy and to update that policy annually.

-This policy document includes an overview of the then current position and identified actions for 2022 that fell within the published Government Plan 2022-2025.
-It also sets out a proposed format and content for future reports.
-The document states that the overarching aim of the common population policy of the Council of Ministers is:
+On 8 February 2022 the States Assembly approved the first Common Population Policy.
+This policy document included an overview of the then current position and identified actions for 2022 that fell within the published Government Plan 2022-2025.
+It also set out a proposed format and content for future reports.
+The document stated that the overarching aim of the common population policy of the then Council of Ministers was:

-“to progressively reduce Jersey’s reliance on net inward migration within the currently agreed Common Strategic Policy”
+to progressively reduce Jersey’s reliance on net inward migration within the currently agreed Common Strategic Policy”

 The policy is based on two clear principles: